 What is an HMRC Meal Allowance Rate?

-A meal allowance rate is a type of per diem that is standardised.
-They can also be referred to as ‘scale rate payments’ or ‘subsistences expenses.
+A meal allowance rate is a standardised type of per diem.
+People also refer to them as “scale rate payments” or “subsistence expenses.”
 These rates are applied to employees on business-related trips and govern the amount they can spend on meals and accommodation.
 The fixed meal cost varies depending on the location.

 By law, the employee does not need to provide receipts specifically to prove their purchase.
 They do, however, need to prove that the incidental expenses were incurred while they were on a business trip for per diem rates to be applied.